-Cost, of course, can vary due to a lot of factors, like geographic location, and size and type of the project.
-Prices might be estimated anywhere between $3-$12 per square foot, and this can be effected by several other factors – the quality of the materials used, the labor costs to install these materials, and any associated warranty, contractor insurance, or bonding costs which will get passed on to the customer.
+Cost, of course, can vary due to a lot of factors, like geographic location, and the size and type of the project.
+Prices might be estimated anywhere between $3-$12 per square foot, and this can be affected by several other factors – the quality of the materials used, the labor costs to install these materials, and any associated warranty, contractor insurance, or bonding costs which will get passed on to the customer.

-Medium Density Sprayed Polyurethane Foam Roofing conforms to a roofs corners and angles and usually has an R-Value around 6 to 8 per inch of thickness.
+Medium Density Sprayed Polyurethane Foam Roofing conforms to the corners and angles of a roof and usually has an R-Value around 6 to 8 per inch of thickness.
 In layman’s terms, one inch of foam is as effective as 6 to 8 inches of solid wood.

 In reality, due to things like vapor trapping (foam forms a barrier), and the density of foam (it is light, but heavier than air–of course), foam can be 4 times more effective than fiberglass.

 If you have lived in an older, poorly insulated home, you know that heating and cooling bills can really get out of control with poor insulation.